-This reaction is possible only because the impulses of the GTOs are powerful enough to over ride the excitatory impulses of the muscle spindles.
-This relaxation in protective mechanism- a safety device to prevent tendons and muscles from being injured by tearing away from their attachments.
+This reaction is possible only because the impulses of the GTOs are powerful enough to override the excitatory impulses of the muscle spindles.
+This relaxation in the protective mechanism- a safety device to prevent tendons and muscles from being injured by tearing away from their attachments.

 Muscles operate in pairs.
 When one muscle receives an impulse to contract, the other relaxes.
 For example, flexing the elbow involves contraction of the biceps and lengthening of the triceps.
 If we did not have reciprocal innervation the muscles would be pulling against each other and no movement would occur.